 What is Ansible?

+Ansible is used for managing infrastructure and automating application workflows.
 Ansible is based on some clever design principles that make it unique:

 - Easy to use.
 Ansible has an extremely simple setup process and a minimal learning curve.
 You describe your infrastructure in a language that is both machine and human friendly.
 Configuration directives are stored in YAML files that can later be put on a version control system for increased reliability.